Last Updated: June 3, 2026

 Assign the Editor, Group Facilitator, and the Producer to Task 2.
 Do those calculations make sense?

-Not to me.
+This doesn’t make sense to me.
 With the first assignment, the work estimate and duration seemed fixed.
-However, just because no theory or principle is driving this calculation, some users may want or need to calculate resource assignments this way.
+However, because no theory or principle drives this calculation, some users may want or need to calculate resource assignments this way.

 Change the duration estimate for Task 3 to 2.5 days.

-Assign the same three resources to Task 3.
+Assign the same three resources (Editor, Group Facilitator, and the Producer) to Task 3.

 Are the calculations the same?